dwarvesf/playground/go/weekly/go-commentary-oct-04.md

 ---
 tags:
   - go
+  - go-weekly
 authors:
   - fuatto
-title: "Go Commentary #14: Golang compile-time evaluation and Go bindings to SQLite using wazero"
+title: 'Go Commentary #14: Golang compile-time evaluation and Go bindings to SQLite using wazero'
 description: A quick toolings for compile-time evaluation and SQLite wrapper with WebAssembly runtime for Go
 date: 2024-10-04
 ---

 ## [Prep: Golang comptime.
 Pure blasphemy](https://github.com/pijng/prep)

 - A small Go tool that enables compile-time function evaluation.
-By using ```prep.Comptime```, you can evaluate functions at build time, replacing them with their computed results.
-Just like ```comptime``` from Zig.
+By using `prep.Comptime`, you can evaluate functions at build time, replacing them with their computed results.
+Just like `comptime` from Zig.
 Except it's not.

 - Features
   - Compile-Time Evaluation: Replace function calls with their computed results at build time.